cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Apache Spark which is an open source cluster computing framework has emerged as the next generation big data processing engine surpassing Hadoop MapReduce. ``Spark engine is developed for in-memory processing as well a disk based processing.
-This system also provides large number of impressive high level tools such as machine learning tool M Lib, structured data processing, Spark SQL, graph processing took Graph X, stream processing engine called Spark Streaming, and Shark for fast interactive question device.''
-The ability of spark to join datasets across various heterogeneous data sources is one of its prized attributes.
-Apache Spark is not the most suitable data analysis engine when it comes to processing (1) data streams where latency is the most crucial aspect and (2) when the available memory for processing is restricted. ``When available memory is very limited, Apache Hadoop Map Reduce may help better, considering huge performance gap.''
+Apache Spark which is an open source cluster computing framework has emerged as the next generation big data processing engine surpassing Hadoop MapReduce.

+> ``Spark engine is developed for in-memory processing as well a disk
+> based processing.
+This system also provides large number of
+> impressive high level tools such as machine learning tool M Lib,
+> structured data processing, Spark SQL, graph processing took Graph
+> X, stream processing engine called Spark Streaming, and Shark for
+> fast interactive question device.''

+The ability of spark to join
+datasets across various heterogeneous data sources is one of its prized attributes.
+Apache Spark is not the most suitable data analysis engine when it comes to processing (1) data streams where latency is the most crucial aspect and (2) when the available memory for processing is restricted.

+> ``When available memory is very limited, Apache Hadoop Map Reduce
+> may help better, considering huge performance gap.''

 In cases where latency is the most crucial aspect we can get better results using Apache Storm [@www-spark].

-# Twister -o-
+# Twister :o:

 |          |                                                      |